Admission Information

 - Letters from immediate family members or friends will not be accepted.

-- Minimum undergraduate GPA (last 60 credit hours): 3.0 on a scale of 4.0 as calculated on the CASPA application.
+- Minimum undergraduate or graduate GPA (last 60 credit hours): 3.0 on a scale of 4.0 as calculated on the CASPA application.

 - Minimum prerequisite GPA: 3.0